 Step 2: Open iTunes on your PC and navigate to the iPhone device information page by clicking the mobile icon at the top screen.
 Keep clicking on Serial Number until ECID appears.
 Copy the value next to it.

-Step 4: Referring to the image below, insert your ECID value and click submit to see all blob files you've previously saved.
+Step 4: Referring to the image below, insert your ECID value and click Submit to see all blob files you've previously saved.

-Restore Unsigned IPSW by FutureRestore
+Method 2: Restore Unsigned IPSW via FutureRestore

 Step 2: Put all the 3 items listed in the requirements into one folder.